PolusAI/jupyterlab-extensions/jupyterlab_wipp_plugin_creator/README.md

     - Create temp staging folder with random ID and copy selected codes inside.
     - Use Jinga2 template to generate Dockerfile, including pip install of requirements.txt.
     - Submit Argo job via Kubernetes Client to build the image via a Kaniko container.
-    - Publish the image on POLUSAI Dockerhub.
+    - Publish the image on PolusAI Dockerhub.

+#### Known issues:

- As of 0.2.4, after selecting file to add to wipp plugin either through right click menu or file manager, user need to manually hit button "Update list of files" at the top in order for database to update.
+ - As of 0.2.4, after selecting file to add to wipp plugin either through right click menu or file manager, user need to manually hit button "Update list of files" at the top in order for database to update.

- As of 0.2.4, ui key is automatically generated and will only contain "key" (name), "title", and "description".
+ - As of 0.2.4, UI key is automatically generated and will only contain "key" (name), "title", and "description".
 Hard-coding and more complex 'ui' keys with more fields such as "default" and "condition" are not supported.

+#### Planned improvements:

+- Support of Jupyter notebooks as a file source
+- Support of multiple languages
+- Static analysis of dependencies

 ### Development install